sinkingpoint/kiora/README.md

 ## Configuration

 All Kiora configurations are also valid [Graphviz Dot](https://graphviz.org/doc/info/lang.html) files, allowing you to define flows for alerts, silences, and any other model as it passes through the system.
 See the examples/ folder for more concrete examples.
+Alerts
+## Pseudo-Nodes

+Kiora works with the concept of "pseudo nodes".
+These are nodes in the graph that act as either sources or sinks of data.
+We currently have three pseudo-nodes:

+1. `alerts` - alerts that come into the system flow out of the `alerts` pseudo-node, following the graph and notifying any notifiers that they hit.
+2. `silences` - silences that come into the system are only accepted if they have a valid path _into_ the `silences` psuedo-node.
+See examples/silence_validation.dot for a more concrete example of this.
+3. `acks` - similar to silences, alert acknowledgements that come into the system are only accepted if the have a valid path into the `acks` pseudo-node.

 ### Starting Point